weverkley/claudiomiro/README.md

 # Combine options
 claudiomiro /path/to/project --fresh --push=false --same-branch
+claudiomiro --prompt="Fix the navigation bug" --push=false --same-branch
 ```

-The tool will guide you through the process with interactive prompts.
+The tool will guide you through the process with interactive prompts (unless you use `--prompt` to provide the task description directly).

 ## Generated Files